Remodeled Galley Kitchen from Capitol

 Just because a kitchen is short on square footage, it doesn’t mean it has to lack in function, organization, or style.
-The key to owning and making the most of the space is a layout that maximizes efficiency, like this galley kitchen remodel from Capitol designer John.
+The key to owning and making the most of the space is a layout that maximizes efficiency, like this galley kitchen remodel.
 Prior to the renovation, this kitchen was narrow and unremarkable.
 The new kitchen is more open.
 New cabinets in creamy grey now complement the architectural details of the house and provide generous storage—a must-have for homeowners who love to cook and entertain.
 A peninsula was created to open the kitchen to the living room.

 Above: Capitol designer John’s 3D kitchen rendering.

 Galley Kitchen Design Ideas: When remodeling a galley style kitchen, take note of traffic patterns.
 Depending on the layout of your home, galley kitchens may or may not be closed off at one end.
 If the far end leads to another room or outside, as it does here, it will see heavy traffic.